-Marc Alexander is a shareholder in the Santa Ana office of AlvaradoSmith APC, and a member of the law firm's litigation department since 2008.
+Marc Alexander is of counsel in the Santa Ana office of AlvaradoSmith APC, and a member of the Firm’s litigation department.
 He has over 30 years of experience in bench and jury trials, binding arbitrations, judicial references, mediations, and appellate work in state and federal courts in California.

 Mr. Alexander received his B.A. with honors from the University of California, Santa Cruz.
 He received an M.A. and a Ph.D. in history from Johns Hopkins, and he is a member of Phi Beta Kappa.
 Mr. Alexander received his Juris Doctor degree from UCLA in 1981, and has been licensed to practice law continuously in California since 1981.
 Upon graduating from law school, he clerked on the United States Court of Appeals for the Ninth Circuit with the Hon.
 Warren J. Ferguson.

-After clerking for the federal court, Mr. Alexander practiced in California as a litigator with Irell and Manela in its Century City and Orange County offices.
-In 1986, he joined the litigation department of McKittrick, Jackson, DeMarco & Peckenpaugh.
-Mr. Alexander was a shareholder at McKittrick, Jackson, DeMarco & Peckenpaugh; Jackson, DeMarco & Peckenpaugh; Jackson, DeMarco, Tidus & Peckenpaugh; and, Jackson, DeMarco, Tidus, Petersen & Peckenpaugh, until 2008.
+After clerking for the federal court, Mr. Alexander practiced in California as a litigator with Irell and Manella in its Century City and Orange County offices.
+In 1986, he joined the litigation department at McKittrick, Jackson, DeMarco & Peckenpaugh in Orange County, California.
+Mr. Alexander was a shareholder in the litigation department at McKittrick, Jackson, DeMarco & Peckenpaugh; Jackson, DeMarco & Peckenpaugh; Jackson, DeMarco, Tidus & Peckenpaugh; and, Jackson, DeMarco, Tidus, Petersen & Peckenpaugh, until 2008.

 Mr. Alexander has broad experience in business and real estate litigation.
-His experience encompasses landlord-tenant disputes, foreclosures, purchase and sale disputes, title disputes, homeowner association disputes, unfair competition disputes, non-compete and non-solicitation disputes, partnership and corporate disputes, securities defense, and intellectual property disputes.
+His experience encompasses landlord-tenant disputes, foreclosures, purchase and sale disputes, title disputes, homeowner association disputes; unfair competition disputes, including non-compete and non-solicitation disputes; partnership and corporate disputes; securities defense; and, intellectual property disputes.

 Mr. Alexander is married and has three grown children.
 He also has a dog named Watson.

-Mr. Alexander is also available for mediation and arbitration, and can be contacted by email:
+Mr. Alexander is available for mediation and arbitration services, and can be contacted by email: